appdefensealliance/ASA-WG/AI Profile/AI Agent-Tool Interface Contract.md

 **ADA extensions (beyond baseline MCP):** the machine-readable `consent_required` signal is an ADA construct (candidate alignment: MCP tool annotations); a consent assertion cryptographically bound to the verified user identity and operation parameters — letting the Tool verify consent without an interactive round-trip — is **deferred to the ADA identity/consent wire format together with C1**.

+## C4 — Sensitive-Action Idempotency and Outcome Reconciliation

+* **Agent obligation:** The Agent MUST provide a stable intent or idempotency identifier with the initial execution request for a Sensitive Action, unless the Tool implements an explicit two-phase flow that returns the identifier before any external side effect and requires a subsequent request carrying it to execute.
+When retrying the same intended action, the Agent MUST preserve and reuse that identifier.
+It MUST NOT create a new identifier and retry while the original outcome remains unknown.
+If the Tool cannot establish an authoritative outcome safely, the Agent MUST report the outcome as indeterminate and MUST NOT represent the action as successful.
+* **Tool obligation:** For every Sensitive Action capable of an external side effect, the Tool MUST require an intent or idempotency identifier on the request that can create the side effect.
+It MAY accept an Agent-provided identifier or implement an explicit two-phase flow that mints and returns the identifier before any external side effect occurs.
+The identifier MUST uniquely represent the user-approved action and be bound to the verified user, Tool or connector account, operation, and all material parameters.
+Reuse with matching values MUST return the original or current authoritative outcome without creating another side effect; reuse with mismatched values MUST be rejected.
+Duplicate-suppression state MUST survive process restarts and remain available for a documented retry and outcome-uncertainty period.

+Enacts end-to-end duplicate suppression across the Agent–Tool boundary.
+Transport nonces prevent replay of the same message but do not identify a retried business operation carried in a newly constructed request.
+C4 does not prescribe a particular carrier or wire format; the Agent and Tool may use a protocol-native or application-level mechanism that satisfies these behaviors.

 # Reference Adversaries

 To keep assessment linear and counterparty-independent, the ADA SHALL publish and version two reference fixtures.
 Each certified component is assessed against the fixture representing its counterparty.